-Sole proprietors can enjoy the flexibility of being able to work when they want, where they want and how they want.
-However, these perks often times can make it harder to separate your business and personal activities.
+Entrepreneurs can enjoy the flexibility of being able to work when they want, where they want and how they want.
+However, these perks can make it harder to separate your business and personal activities.
 Working from home, using your personal vehicle for business and entertaining clients are just a few of the many areas where a sole proprietor may have a higher propensity for error.

 Disclaimer: The information contained here is provided for informational purposes only and should not be construed as financial or tax advice.
 It is not intended to be a substitute for obtaining accounting or other financial advice from an appropriate financial adviser or for the purpose of avoiding U.S. Federal, state or local tax payments and penalties.